GabrielMorais2/challenge-III-compass/README.md

 ### MS-History (History Microservice):

-- Consumes data from the MS-Races queue, receives race results and saves them in the database.
+- Consumes data from the MS-Races queue, receives race results, and saves them in the database.
 - Records the date each entry is inserted into the database, ensuring a complete and traceable history of all races conducted.
 - Provides access to detailed information about previous race events.

+### MS-Users (User Microservice):

+- Handles user registration and authentication securely.
+- Employs JWT tokens for user authentication, ensuring data security.
+- Registers users with unique email credentials and encrypts passwords for enhanced security.

+### API Gateway:

+- Uses a custom AuthenticationFilter to validate JWT tokens for secure access.
+- Token Requirements: Enforces valid JWT tokens for specific routes accessing MS-Cars, MS-Races, and MS-History microservices.

 ## Technologies Used::